 Can I refill my water bottles during the trek?

-Yes, there are several points along the route where water can be refilled.
+Yes, there are several points along the where water can be refilled.
 However, all water needs to be treated before consumption.
 KCTE provides necessary water purification solutions to all our clients.

 How can I make sure I'm drinking enough?